Skip to main content

 • Special features: PrecisionWash with PowerControl, stainless-steel wash tub, EasyGlide racks, CrystalDry with zeolite

-The Bosch 800 Series SHP78CM5N may have just came out, but this stainless steel dishwasher immediately shot to the top of almost all of our rankings.
-Its stainless steel interior helps the machine retain an operating volume of just 42 dbA.
-As an added bonus, this (and all other Bosch dishwashers) have an extended warranty that will replace a rust-damaged stainless steel interior for the lifetime of the product.
+When we tested the Bosch 800 Series SHP78CM5N dishwasher, it immediately shot to the top of almost all of our rankings.
+Its stainless-steel interior helps the machine maintain an operating volume of just 42 dB (A).
+As a bonus, this (and all other Bosch dishwashers) has an extended warranty that covers replacement of a rust-damaged stainless interior for the lifetime of the product.

 Of course, the SHP78CM5N is also an excellent dishwasher on top of all that.
 Even higher-end dishwashers sometimes struggle with our battery of stubborn stains, but the SHP78CM5N made quick work of everything we threw at it.
-And we mean "quick" work too, as cycles all finished faster than average with clean, dry dishes.
+And we mean "quick" work, too, as cycles finish faster than average with clean, dry dishes.

 We also love all the little touches throughout the dishwasher that improve its overall usability, such as the high-quality materials, adjustable racks, and folding tines.
-You can even set up a dedicated wash quadrant if you have some really difficult stains to clear away.
+You can even use the app to send extra cleaning power to a dedicated wash quadrant if you have really difficult stains to remove.

 Pros